o-ran-sc/nonrtric-plt-rappcatalogue/docs/api-docs.rst

 API-Docs
 ========

-Here we describe the APIs to access the Non-RT RIC App Catalogue.
+Here we describe the API to access the Non-RT RIC App Catalogue.

 Non-RT-RIC App Catalogue (Initial)